 We, at peopleHum wanted to help out.
 We wanted to create a guide for businesses to make these changes.

-And so, we wrote a comprehensive e-book, addressing everything that we felt should be taken into consideration while framing a plan to re-open our offices in a safe manner.
+And so, we wrote a comprehensive e-book, addressing everything that we felt should be taken into consideration while framing a plan to return to office in a safe manner.

 Business Continuity Planning (BCP)